Mariners erase 7-run deficit, sweep Blue Jays with 10-9 win

 DOUBLE DINGERS

 Jansen homered twice off Tampa Bay’s Tyler Glasnow in Game 2 of the 2020 AL wild-card series.
 Bautista’s two-homer game came in Game 6 of the 2015 ALCS against Kansas City.
-Both of those accomplishments occurred in games when the Blue Jays were eliminated from the postseason.
+Like Hernandez, those accomplishments occurred in games when the Blue Jays were eliminated from the postseason.